John C. Coughenour

 John Clare Coughenour (born July 27, 1941) is a senior United States district judge of the United States District Court for the Western District of Washington.
 He has taught trial and appellate practice at the University of Washington School of Law.

 Education and career

 Coughenour was born in Pittsburg, Kansas.
 He received a Bachelor of Science degree from Kansas State College of Pittsburg in 1963.
-He received a Juris Doctor from University of Iowa College of Law in 1966.
+He received a Juris Doctor from the University of Iowa College of Law in 1966.
 Coughenour entered private practice in Seattle, Washington, in 1966.
 He was an assistant professor of law at the University of Washington from 1970 to 1973.

 Federal judicial service

 Coughenour was nominated by President Ronald Reagan on August 11, 1981, to a seat on the United States District Court for the Western District of Washington, vacated by Judge Morell Edward Sharp.
 He was confirmed by the United States Senate on September 25, 1981, and received commission on September 28, 1981.
 He served as chief judge from 1997 to 2004.
 He assumed senior status on July 27, 2006.

 Coughenour testified before the Senate Judiciary Committee on April 7, 2004, and June 4, 2008.

 Coughenour has opposed federal mandatory minimum sentences for a variety of crimes.
 He also frequently visited individuals in prison to better understand the system and effects of mandatory minimums.